 Heba was listed in 1994, but the company continues to be controlled by descendants of the two founders (Karl Holmberg and Folke Eriksson) who control the majority of votes through A-shares.
-The investment company Carlbergssjön, which we view as a long-term owner, is the largest owner in terms of capital, and it has gradually increased its stake of B-shares.
-We believe that the ownership structure is credit-supportive and that it should remain stable, as it has been for decades, and we attribute Heba's historically low risk appetite and steady performance to this structure.
+Swedish real estate peers SBB (rated BBB-) recently bought a 21% stake (representing 11% of the votes) from the investment company Carlbergssjön, becoming the largest owner in terms of capital.
+We believe the historically stable ownership structure remains credit-supportive, with descendants controlling more than 50% of the voting shares, and we attribute Heba's historically low risk appetite and steady performance to this structure.
+However, SBB's large stake adds some uncertainty, as SBB is a lower-rated company with very high, publicly communicated, growth ambitions.